โ† Back to Blog

 Adding Legs

-Click the + button on any row in the Value Finder (or tap "Add to Parlay" on mobile) to add that opportunity as a leg.
-Parlay HQ appears at the bottom of the screen showing your selected legs, combined parlay odds, and total implied probability.
+1. From the Value Finder table โ€” Click the + button on any row (or tap "Add to Parlay" on mobile) to add that opportunity as a leg.

 You can add between 2 and 6 legs.
 SGP conflict detection is built in โ€” if two legs are from the same game and would conflict (e.g., the same player Over and Under on the same market), the tool flags it.